What Is an EVM? The Basics of Electronic Voting Machines

 Malicious software could interfere with voting and might not be detected before use.

 Even during the process, this machine could be intercepted.
-The machine is usually not connected to the internet or a wireless device to prevent this.
+To prevent this, it is usually not connected to the Internet or a wireless device.

 The threats these machines are exposed to make them less preferable to the optical scanning technology.